xcore/sc_multi_uart/doc/example_applications.rst

     * Modify 8 bit port assignment of UART RX from ``XS1_PORT_8A`` to ``XS1_PORT_8C``
     * Modify external clock refernce from ``XS1_PORT_1F`` to ``XS1_PORT_1L``

 The module requires 8-bit ports for both UART transmit and UART receive ports.
-Upon selection of an appropriate type of connector, the port declarations for the Multi UART component are derived automatically.
+Upon selection of an appropriate type of connector, the port declarations for the MultiUART component are derived automatically.

 Hardware settings